Reflections on God's Presence in Communion

 – 1 Peter 2:4-5, 9, 20-21, 24

-Full-embodied evangelism, in word and in deed, is a form of sacrifice.
+You do not suffer and bear the reproach he endured unless you proclaim the excellencies of Him who sent you outside the camp, that is the body of believers.
+Full-embodied evangelism, in word and in deed, entails and is a form of spiritual sacrifice.
+Yes, our physical bodies are part of our spiritual sacrifice because we are the body of whom sacrificed His life once for all.
 In sum, our bodies, our breath, our words, our wealth, our witness, our worship, our whole life is a spiritual sacrifice—a living sacrifice.

 Paul ever so slightly touches on full-embodied evangelism in 1 Corinthians 11 when he chastised the Corinthian believers for partaking in Communion in an “unworthy manner”, confirming that some were found “guilty concerning the body and blood of the Lord”(v.27), and so, in a twist of divine irony, had actually died because of it (vv.27-32).
 The sacrifice of the Passover lamb, the typological earmark of Christ’s atonement, is supposed to mean that death has passed over.
 Paul likens the twist of fate to God’s discipline, a severe warning to avoid a worse death: condemnation (v.32).
 Anyway, Paul explains that by actively partaking in Communion, you are actively participating and proclaiming that once for all sacrifice Christ made on the cross, which is why the Lord’s discipline was so severe.
 For what does Paul say?
 “For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes.”
 (1 Corinthians 11:26)